 This second story arc is even more stupid than the last and the plot is even more contrived.
 Here, the writer seems to have given up attempting to develop themes or characters and simply went for the easiest route; a fucking bloodbath.
 Hell, the first fucking shot of this arc features military helicopters shooting and ripping apart children with their bullets.
 I don't want to fucking see that, man!
 You can argue it's my fault for being a pussy but the last thing I want to see are images of children's eye sockets being shot out of their fucking head.

-The second arc is definitely the most entertaining for its gory action and death scenes which can be entertaining at best but it's not like its even the best example of gore in anime.
+The second arc can be entertaining at best for its over the top gore, but it's not like it's even the best example of gore in anime.
 For starters, the art and animation isn't nearly good enough to convey all of the blood and mayhem which is taking place and most of the shots are just stills of people running away from monsters and the such.
 The entire sub-plot surrounding one the newly introduced characters felt even more forced than the relationship with the homeless boy.
 The writer, again, attempts to build a relationship with the main character and a woman on the battle cruiser, as the main protagonist bares a striking resemblance of the woman's daughter who had died in the previous arc (this is literally the ONLY plot continuity from the last arc).
 This idea could of gone somewhere but is massively underdeveloped and the ending for the arc makes no sense.
 The girl transforms, flies into the monster, it explodes and both her, and the sub-character I mentioned before are perfectly fine.

 The third and final arc is where I gave up entirely.
 Not only is it the most boring of the three arcs with hardly no schlock action, it comes across as pretentious as it shoves these strange themes of religion and government down our throats.
 Again, the continuity from the second arc to the third arc makes no coherent sense and the physic girl doesn't even play a part in this arc until the final episode.
 Instead, the main characters for this arc are a blind women and her boyfriend who are living in a corrupt government and escape into an underground religious cult for safety.
 These ideas could have been interesting if the narrative developed more in regards to the conflict between religion and the government systems and the such but the writer clearly didn't care.
 The art for this arc falls even further than what the standard was for this miserable excuse of an animation and the ending it so insane that it's hard to wrap your head around.
 Clearly, the writer had to fill up a certain amount of screen time but he had no idea what to do so he threw some shit into a blender and out popped this deformed piece of crap.
 And it's not like the OVA is entirely without any good ideas, it's just that the execution of these ideas is done so terribly it makes me want to hook my nipples up to a car battery.